bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-One of the most well known package loaders is Requirejs using the AMD format, __Asynchronous__ Module Definition, to describe modules and their dependencies.
+One of the most well known module bundlers is Requirejs using the AMD format, __Asynchronous__ Module Definition, to describe modules and their dependencies.
 Requirejs could use this format to load modules in the browser with some configuration.
 Its companion r.js "optimizes" an application into a smaller